Aadarsha-Subedi/passport-js-implementation/README.md

     - Copy `.env.example` to `.env` in the backend directory
     - Fill in your OAuth2.0 credentials from Google and GitHub
     - Set appropriate port numbers and URLs
+    - Set the connection string for the database
     - Update the backend URL in `passportjs-frontend/src/utils/url.ts` to match your backend port

 4. Start the development servers: